 On the other side, there are issues – problems that have already arisen and are inhibiting successful project completion.
-And the difference between risks and issues is vital throughout the whole project management process.
+And the difference between risks and issues is vital throughout the project management process.

-In order to make the right decisions and let the project flow as planned, it is important to understand what risks are and how they differ from issues.
+To make the right decisions and let the project flow as planned, it is essential to understand the risks and how they differ from issues.
 Let us take a closer look at the definition of each term and find out how they influence key project management processes.

 What Is a Risk?

 In project management, a risk is an uncertain event or condition that, if it occurs, could impact the project’s objectives.
-Although the name might suggest otherwise, risks are not necessarily negative – they can also be something that benefits the project, like the emergence of a new technology that could make the project cheaper or easier to complete.
+Although the name might suggest otherwise, risks are not necessarily harmful – they can also benefit the project, like the emergence of a new technology that could make the project cheaper or easier to complete.

-Risks can come from many different sources; from the project environment, team members, client, or any other external factors that show the potential to alter the project’s outcome.
-The critical task for every creative project manager is to identify risks early on and put together a plan for how to respond if they do occur.
+Risks can come from many different sources, from the project environment, team members, clients, or any other external factors that show the potential to alter the project’s outcome.
+The critical task for every creative project manager is to identify risks early on and devise a plan for how to respond if they occur.

 Types of Risks in Project Management

-Depending on the type of business or project, the risks will vary – for an SEO link-building agency, it might be a change in Google’s algorithm that affects the entire industry, while for an automotive company, it might be a new regulation that prohibits the use of certain materials in car manufacturing.
+Depending on the type of business or project, the risks will vary – for an SEO link-building agency, a change in Google’s algorithm might affect the entire industry.
+While for an automotive company might be a new regulation prohibiting using specific materials in car manufacturing.

 The common risk types can be classified into:

 - Technical risks – it’s safe to assume that your project relies at least to some extent on technology.
-Technical risks can include anything from problems with the software you’re using to hardware failure.
+Technical risks can include problems with the software you’re using to hardware failure.